wyattweeks/MapR-ES-DB-Spark-Payments/README.md

 - Query the MapR-DB document database using Java and the OJAI library
 - connect Tableau desktop and run a report that is regularly updated with new data that is streaming into MapR.

 ## Demo: Step-by-Step

-#### 1  Launching the demo cluster
-open the drill ports

-#### 2  Publish using the Kafka API Medicare Open payments data from a CSV file into MapR-ES
+#### 1  Publish the 'ACA Medicare Open Payments' dataset into MapR-ES (using the MapR Kafka API)
-This java publisher client will read lines from the payments.csv and publish them in the same format (comma-delimited strings to the MapR Stream:topic @ /streams/paystream:payments.
+This simple producer client application reads lines from the payments.csv file and publishes them in their original comma-delimited format, to the MapR Stream:topic @ /streams/paystream:payments.

-The paystream:payments stream:topic can be viewed in MCS @ path /mapr/${MAPR_CLUSTER}/user/mapr/demo.mapr.com/streams/paystream
+The paystream:payments stream:topic can be viewed in MCS @ path /mapr/${MAPR_CLUSTER/user/mapr/demo.mapr.com/streams/paystream

-To launch the producer: In a new terminal window, ssh to the cluster edge node as mapr and:
+To launch the producer: In a new terminal window, ssh to the cluster edge node as 'mapr' and:

         cd /public_data/demos_healthcare/MapR-ES-DB-Spark-Payments
         java -cp /public_data/demos_healthcare/MapR-ES-DB-Spark-Payments/target/mapr-es-db-spark-payment-1.0.jar:./target/* streams.MsgProducer

-### 2 - Consume and transform the streaming data with Spark Streaming and the Kafka API, and
+#### 2  Read the MapR-ES topic and transform the data with Spark Streaming (using the MapR-ES Kafka API), and write to MapR-DB (using the Spark MapR-DB connector)
-        Transform the data into JSON format and save to the MapR-DB document database using the Spark-DB connector.
-        This Spark Streaming consumer client does the following:
-            - consumes data from the MapR stream:topic @ /streams/paystream:payments using the Kafka API, then
-            - transforms the comma-delimited string consumed from the stream, into JSON format, then
-            - writes the JSON array, to the MapR-DB JSON table 'payments' using the Spark-DB connector.
+This Spark-Streaming consumer client application accomplishes three tasks:  First, it reads each incoming message from the MapR stream:topic @ /streams/paystream:payments using the MapR Kafka API.
+Then, the data is loaded into Spark RDD's (in mempory) and transformed with Spark Streaming, to JSON format.
+And lastly, each record (JSON array) is written to the 'payments' table in the MapR-DB document database.

-        The 'payments' table can be viewed in MCS @ path /user/mapr/demo.mapr.com/tables/payments
+The MapR-DB JSON 'payments' table can be viewed in MCS @ path /user/mapr/demo.mapr.com/tables/payments

-        For presentation purposes, you may more than one consumer client manually, from a separate terminal window
-        Note: you'll see the client looking for data in the stream, but unless you stop the auto-deployed consumer, it won't actually consume data from the stream, as the original consumer client is capable of consuming all the data being produced.
-OR the original consumer client may fail (due to a conflict in reading from the stream partition), in which case, this newly launched consumer will pick up where the other left off) See future enhancement on this.

-        To launch the consumer: In a new terminal window, ssh to the cluster edge node as mapr and:
+To launch the consumer: In a new terminal window, ssh to the cluster edge node as 'mapr' and:

         $SPARK_PATH/bin/spark-submit --class streaming.SparkKafkaConsumer --master local[2] /public_data/demos_healthcare/MapR-ES-DB-Spark-Payments/target/mapr-es-db-spark-payment-1.0.jar

-### 3 - Load data into Spark Dataset AND Query the MapR-DB JSON document database using Spark-SQL, using the MapR-DB Spark connector
+#### 3  Query the payments table in MapR-DB JSON, with Spark SQL
+This spark job loads data from MapR-DB JSON (using the MapR-DB Spark connector), into a Spark Dataset (an in-memory RDD optimized for performance), then runs Spark-SQL to query that data

-        In a new terminal window, ssh to the cluster edge node as mapr and:
+In a new terminal window, ssh to the cluster edge node as 'mapr' and:

-            $SPARK_PATH/bin/spark-submit --class sparkmaprdb.QueryPayment --master local[2] ~/MapR-ES-DB-Spark-Payments/target/mapr-es-db-spark-payment-1.0.jar
+        $SPARK_PATH/bin/spark-submit --class sparkmaprdb.QueryPayment --master local[2] /public_data/demos_healthcare/MapR-ES-DB-Spark-Payments/target/mapr-es-db-spark-payment-1.0.jar

-### 4 - Query the MapR-DB document database using Apache Drill (JDBC)
+#### 4  Query the MapR-DB document database using Apache Drill (via JDBC)
+Apache Drill is an open source, low-latency query engine for big data that delivers interactive SQL analytics at petabyte scale.
+Drill provides a massively parallel processing execution engine, built to perform distributed query processing across the various nodes in a cluster.

-        To show the Top 10 physician specialties by total payments
+Show me the 10 physician specialties having the highest total of recorded payments:

         sqlline
         select physician_specialty,sum(amount) as total from dfs.`/user/mapr/demo.mapr.com/tables/payments` group by physician_specialty order by total desc limit 10;
         quit!

-### 5 - Query the MapR-DB document database using Java and the OJAI library - optional
+#### 5 - Query the MapR-DB document database using Java and the OJAI library
-        OJAI, the Java API used to access MapR-DB JSON, leverages the same query engine as MapR-DB Shell and Apache Drill to query payments table
+OJAI, is the opes source Java API used to access MapR-DB JSON.
+It leverages the same query engine as MapR-DB Shell and Apache Drill to query the payments table.

-        To Query the MapR-DB payments table using OJAI
+To Query the MapR-DB payments table using OJAI:

-            $SPARK_PATH/bin/spark-submit --class maprdb.OJAI_SimpleQuery --master local[2] --jars /opt/mapr/drill/jars/jdbc-driver/drill-jdbc-all-1.11.0.jar ~/MapR-ES-DB-Spark-Payments/target/mapr-es-db-spark-payment-1.0.jar
+        $SPARK_PATH/bin/spark-submit --class maprdb.OJAI_SimpleQuery --master local[2] --jars /opt/mapr/drill/jars/jdbc-driver/drill-jdbc-all-1.11.0.jar /public_data/demos_healthcare/MapR-ES-DB-Spark-Payments/target/mapr-es-db-spark-payment-1.0.jar

 #### 6. Using the MapR-DB shell and Drill from your mac client - JSON documents